-New Jersey hosts almost 600 school districts that run their feeding programs independently.
-Some employ the staff in their kitchens, some contract with food service management companies (FSMC) to employ the labor, purchase the food and run the day-to-day operations in the cafeteria.
+New Jersey hosts over 700 school districts that participate in USDA federally funded Child Nutrition Programs.
+Each district runs its food service program independently.
+Some employ the staff in their kitchens; some contract with food service management companies (FSMC) to employ the labor, purchase the food and run the day-to-day operations in the cafeteria.

 If you are a farm interested in selling to schools either way, call the New Jersey Department of Agriculture Farm to School Program at (609) 292-8747 for assistance in reaching out to New Jersey schools and school districts.